bmcmahen/cast/Readme.md

 # Cast.js

-Create beautiful, animated grid layouts.
-Supply an array and receive grid positions for rendering your own views...
-Or let Cast render them for you.
-Inspired by [Isotope]() but written in vanilla Javascript.
+With Cast you can easily create beautiful, animated grid layouts.
+Supply an array and receive grid positions for rendering your own views... or let Cast render them for you.
+Cast is inspired by [Isotope](https://github.com/desandro/isotope) but with less ambition.

 ## Installation